viveris/LoCod/README.md

     ```c
     FPGA(fct, param_ptr, result_ptr, accel)
     ```

 -   The **CPU macro** is used to launch a function in the CPU.
 It takes 3 parameters as input:
-    - the name of the function to be executed in the FPGA
+    - the name of the function to be executed in the CPU
     - a pointer of param argument type for the input data
     - a pointer of result argument type for the output data

-    This macro does the same thing than launching the function the normal way in our code, but it exists to create a similarity with the FPGA macro.
+    This macro does the same thing than launching the function the normal way in our code.

+    However, the CPU macro allows to check the function prototype used to match that required prototype for an FPGA function.
+This makes it easier to change between CPU or FPGA execution afterwards.

     ```c
     CPU(fct, param_ptr, result_ptr)